 If You Don’t Verify, You Won’t Get Paid!

-For students using their GI Bill while attending Heritage University, the following information may be beneficial.
+If you’re using their GI Bill while attending Heritage University, here’s some key information:

 - Quarterly – It is your responsibility to inform the Veterans Certifying School Official of your enrollment.
 Failure to notify the Veterans Coordinator may cause a delay in your monthly check.
 The VA will ONLY pay for courses that are REQUIRED as a part of a VA approved program.
 Courses that do not apply to an approved program cannot be certified.